hull/hull-connectors/packages/hull/README.md

 However typically after the installation we want that the connector is authorized with the 3rd party API.

-Hull Node comes with packaged authentication handler using Passport - the utility is called oAuthHandler and you can find documentation [here](./API.md#oauthhandler).
+Hull Node comes with packaged authentication handler using Passport - the utility is called OAuthHandler and you can find documentation [here](./API.md#oauthhandler).

 ---